 Quarter Hours

 Area A1 COMMUNICATION SKILLS

 English Composition I (ENG 101) 5

 English Composition II (ENG 102) 5

 Area A2 QUANTITATIVE SKILLS

 Quantitative Reasoning (MAT 103), College Algebra (MAT 109), Pre- Calculus (MAT 112) or higher 5

-Area B INSTITUTIONAL OPTIONS 0
+Area B INSTITUTIONAL OPTIONS

-Perspectives 201 - Critical Thinking and Character Education 1 3
+Perspectives 201 - Critical Thinking and Character Development 1 3

 Area C HUMANITIES, FINE ARTS, AND ETHICS

 One 200 level Literature Course 2 5

 Area D NATURAL SCIENCES, MATHEMATICS, AND TECHNOLOGY

 Statistics (MAT 200) 5

-Elective from the following: Biology, Chemistry, Computer Information Systems, Mathematics, Physics, or Physical Science 5/6
+Elective from the following: Biology, Chemistry, Computer Information Systems, Mathematics, Nutrition, Physics, or Physical 5/6

 Area E SOCIAL SCIENCES

 American History I or II (HIS 121 or 122) 3 5

 Introduction to American Government (PLS 101) 4 5

 Elective from the following: Economics, History, Philosophy, Political Science, Psychology, Religion, or Sociology 5

-CORE HOU RS 48/49
+CORE HOUI RS 48/49

 Area F TECHNICAL/OCCUPATIONAL COURSES Appropriate to Major

-Transfer credit from AAS (listed separately) 62/68
+Transfer credit from AAS/AA/AS (if applicable) or approved GMC courses 62/68

-Additional courses

 62/68

-COURSES I N THE MAJOR
+COURSES IN N THE MAJOR

 BSM 310, Managerial Accounting 5

 BSM 340, Operations Management 5

 BSM 345, Purchasing and Global Sourcing 5

 BSM 400, Management Information Systems 5

 BSM 410, Financial Management 5

 BSM 420, Quality Management Systems 5

 BSM 430, Principles of Supply Chain Management 5

 BSM 435, Principles of Logistics Management 5

 BSM 437, Warehouse and Distribution Management 5

 BSM 440, International Business 5

 BSM 470, Project Management 5

 BSM 480, Strategic Management 5

 1 Elective : BSM 425, Introduction to Lean/Six Sigma; BSM 320, Organizational Behavior; BSM 330, Human Resource Management; BSM 355, Organizational Leadership; BSM 460, Marketing for Managers; BSM 450, Team Management 5

-BSM 497 - Capstone: Supply Chain Management and Logistics Project 5
+BSM 497, Capstone: Supply Chain Management and Logistics Project 5

 300/400 LEVEL

 TOTAL HOURS FOR BAS DEGREE PROGRAM

+1PER 201 Prerequisites: PLS 101, ENG 102, and PER 101 (must be taken unless student exempts under current policy).
-2 Students must successfully complete the Global Literacy Competency by passing a World Literature course in Area C, OR by passing a World History course or a World Civilization course in the Area E elective.

-3 All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
-Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

-4 All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
-Students not completing Introduction to American Government from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

-Students not transferring in a minimum of 62 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take additional courses that will enhance the managerial path to make up for the deficiency.
+- 2 Students must successfully complete the Global Literacy Competency by passing a World Literature course in Area C, OR by passing a World History course or a World Civilization course in the Area E elective. - 3 All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
+Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus. - 4 All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
+Students not completing Introduction to American Government from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus. - Students not transferring in a minimum of 62 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take courses in this area that will enhance the managerial path of the degree.
+GMC courses approved for the technical/occupational area of this degree plan are:

+Technical/Occupational GMC Courses

+BUS ACC 201/202, BUS 101/204/206A/210, ECO 180/201/202, MGT 210/232A/240/252

+CIS CIS 105A 1 /106 1 /107 1 /110 [†] /120/203/204/205/210/211/212/213/214/217/220/230

+CRJ

+HUM

+MAT MAT 225

+NAT SCI

+\$\tag{Student cannot receive credit for any of these courses and CIS 110.} \$\tag{Student cannot take CIS 110 if they have credit for CIS 105A/106/107}